Husam Zomlot: Palestinian Envoy to the United States

-Palestinian Ambassador to the United Kingdom
+Head of the Palestinian Mission to the United Kingdom

 Zomlot was appointed Head of Mission to the United Kingdom in October 2018.
 He arrived in the middle of Britain's process of leaving the EU and in his first year-and-a-half experienced two different Conservative governments and two different opposition leaders.

 Since his appointment, bilateral Palestinian-British relations have deepened.
 In spite of US administration moves to defund both the Palestinian Authority and UNRWA, British aid to both has continued (and doubled in the case of UNRWA) while the British government continues to support a two-state solution to the Palestinian-Israeli conflict as mandated by international law.

 As ambassador, he criticised the Israeli government during the 2021 Israel–Palestine crisis.